 How much equity is protected under the Arizona homestead exemption?

 Arizona protects home equity up to the current indexed limit (raised by Proposition 209 and adjusted for inflation each year).
 To estimate protection, subtract all mortgages and liens from your home’s fair market value.
 If the equity is under the indexed cap, it’s generally shielded from most unsecured creditors.
-Because the cap is indexed, confirm the latest figure; for 2025 many homeowners reference a limit of about $425,200.
+Because the cap is indexed, confirm the latest figure; for 2026 many homeowners reference a limit of $437,600.

 Do I need to file a Homestead Declaration, or is protection automatic?